spiral/docs/docs/en/cookbook/quick-start.md

 {
     use PrototypeTrait;

-    /**
-     * Please, don't forget to configure the Route attribute or remove it and register the route manually.
-     */
     #[Route(route: 'path', name: 'name')]
     public function test(): ResponseInterface
     {
     }

-    /**
-     * Please, don't forget to configure the Route attribute or remove it and register the route manually.
-     */
     #[Route(route: 'path', name: 'name')]
     public function get(): ResponseInterface
     {